usnistgov/800-63-3/sp800-63c/sec10_usability.md

 In this section, the term "users" means "claimants" or "subscribers."
 Guidelines and considerations are described from the users' perspective.

-Accessibility is out of scope for this section, and can be addressed in an organization's implementation plans.
+Accessibility is out of scope for this document.
+[Section 508](#section508) was enacted to eliminate barriers in information technology and require federal agencies to make their electronic and information technology public content accessible to people with disabilities.
+Refer to Section 508 law and standards for accessibility guidance.

 ### 10.1.
 General Usability Considerations